 Anyone watching the bitcoin market is aware of the ups and downs of this digital currency.
-The world’s first bitcoin transaction was in January 2009 when programmer Hal Finney downloaded the bitcoin software and received 10 bitcoins from Satoshi Nakamoto, pseudonym of the creator of the currency.
+But who are the Bitcoin millionaires created by them?
+The world’s first bitcoin transaction was in January 2009.
+The programmer Hal Finney downloaded the Bitcoin software and received 10 Bitcoins from Satoshi Nakamoto, pseudonym of the creator of the currency.
 In its early days, and up until April 2011, bitcoin was worth less than $1 per bitcoin.
 By July that year, the price had jumped to $31.00 before quickly dropping back down again.

-In a transaction that has achieved legendary status, one bitcoin owner used 10,000 bitcoins to pay for two Papa John’s pizzas.
-At today’s value, those pizzas cost $65 million.
+In a transaction that has achieved legendary status, one Bitcoin owner used 10,000 bitcoins to pay for two Papa John’s pizzas.
+At today’s value, those pizzas cost over $390 million.
 By November 2013, the price flirted with six figures and dropped down into the hundreds again until March of 2017 when the currency reached a value of over $1,200 and has never fallen below that since.

-2017 saw a quick run up the market until December 17, 2017 when it reached the dizzying height and all-time high (so far) of $19,783.21.
-For an in-depth look at the price of bitcoin and some of the factors driving it, check out this article on Coindesk.com.
+2017 saw a quick run up the market until December 17, 2017 when it reached the dizzying height of $19,783.21.
+A little over three years later, Bitcoin reached its all-time high (so far) of $39,779.90 on January 7th, 2021.
+For an in-depth look at the price of Bitcoin and some of the factors driving it, check out this article on Coindesk.com.
+For a full overview of what happened during 2020 that drove this all-time high, check out our article on Bitcoin’s wild 2020 ride.
 Those investors who purchased bitcoin at its lowest prices were suddenly, startlingly wealthy beyond their wildest dreams.

 Where is Bitcoin Today?

-Even with the price fluctuation, there are many, many millionaires and some billionaires who have been holding on to their bitcoin since purchasing it in the early days at its lowest prices.
+Even with the price fluctuation, there are many, many millionaires and some billionaires who have been holding on to their Bitcoin since purchasing it in the earliest days.
 The first bitcoin billionaires were Tyler and Cameron Winklevoss, famous for winning $65 million in their fight with Facebook’s Mark Zuckerberg.
 They used $11 million from their payout to invest in bitcoin back in 2013, when it was selling for around $120.